tare/LuxGLM/LuxRep/README.md

 In addition, data preprocessing can be facilitated by the following

 * __bedtools__ (tested on version 2.27.1)

 ## Using LuxRep

 The first step in using LuxRep is to estimate the library-specific experimental parameters bisulphite conversion efficiency (bsEff) and sequecing error rate (seqErr) from control cytosine data.
-A python script **luxrep\_exp.py** is supplied for generating input files from user-supplied data files and for estimating the experimental parameters (includes compiling of relevant __stan__ code).
+A python script **luxrep\_exp.py** is supplied for generating input files from user-supplied data files and for estimating the experimental parameters (includes compiling of relevant __Stan__ code).

 	 usage: luxrep_exp.py [-h] -f CONTROL_DATA_FILES_LIST -n LIBRARY_LABELS_LIST -l $STAN_HOME